Northland weather blocks roads, causes slips and flooding - and more is on the way

 A car left the road in wet weather at Taipa this morning.
 It's unclear at this stage if anybody was injured.

-Lots of schools are closed today in the Far North- Kaitaia Primary said it was closing at 12pm, Broadwood is closed, Peria, Oruaiti and Mangonui schools are advising parents to get their kids.
+A second vessel fell foul of the weather when it dragged its anchor at Tutukaka.
+The Tutukaka Coastguard successfully secured the boat because any damage occurred.

+Some Far North schools opted to batten down the hatches and close for the day.
+Among them were Broadwood, Peria, Kaitāia Primary, Oruaiti and Mangonui.

-Taipa Area School is also on reduced staff and advising kids to stay home
+Taipa Area School was on reduced staff and advised kids to stay home.

-Kaeo River is already flooding and the situation is only expected to get worse today with peak rates of 15 to 25 mm per hour.

-In the Mid North Old Bay Road is closed after a car hit a tree on the road.

 Here are the latest flooding and road block updates from Northland services: